Christsadi/MixedMessages-JS-project/MixedMessage/README.md

-# Mixed Messages - Happy Soul app
+# Mixed Messages - Happy Soul App

-> A nodes.js console app that generates random advices to follow for the week.
+A nodes.js console app that generates random advices to follow for the week.

 ## Table of Contents